-It’s the beach everyone raves about and billed as a great place for surfing, snorkelling, sailing and generally splashing around. so what’s the attraction?
+So what’s the attraction?
 Well, the miles of really golden sand are probably a good start, plus the huge surf, the sand dunes etc. etc. Yes, it’s a pretty impressive place.
 Starting from the village, it’s easily accessible which is ideal if you’ve got young ones in tow and you could just plonk yourself on the sand close to the village, put down your beach towels and relax.
-The beach cafe, The Watering Hole, serves snacks and drinks throughout the main holiday seasons.
+There's a selection of cafe's and bars close by, serving snacks and drinks throughout the main holiday seasons.
 If the tide’s right out, do the place justice and have a walk up the beach to Ligger Point, just a 2 mile jaunt away.

 Please note: Dogs must be kept on leads between July and August, 9am - 5pm

 Sand chairs are available from Perranporth Gardens.
 Telephone: 07881 521730

 Sand chairs are provided by Cornwall Mobility in partnership with Disability Cornwall and Isles of Scilly.